briandhkim/BetterHelpMe/README.md

 Build a simple page that shows for each question, what is the most popular answer for happy users and what is the most popular answer for sad users.

+## Notes:

+- You can use any platform, language, tool, and resources that you like, but *__no ORMs__*, we want to see your general SQL coding skills.
+- You might need to "cut corners" to make this work in just 4 hours.
+The DB Schema is not the right place to cut corners, please make a proper DB schema and do not make a "bad" DB design just to make your life easier for step 2!
+- The primary goal is to see you complete the project within the time given.
+Do not over-engineer!
+- After you're finished you will sit down with one of our engineers to discuss and review your code.